knaw-huc/textrepo/docs/example-production.rst

 Backing Up Data
 ---------------

-Postgres is backed up by archiving its data directory.
+We can backup Postgres by archiving its data directory.

-Elasticsearch is a bit more complicated: We cannot simply copy the data from es data dirs, because it could result in corrupt indices and missing data.
+Elasticsearch is a bit more complicated: we cannot simply copy the data from its data dir.
+It would result in corrupt indices and missing data.
+Instead we will be using the 'snapshot' api  of ES to create and restore backups.

-Instead we'll be using the 'snapshot' api  of ES to create and restore backups.
+See: ``./backup-prod.sh`` and ``./restore-prod.sh`` in ``./examples/production/``.

 See also: `backing up elasticsearch, an example <example-backup-es.html>`_.